UPDATE 2-French unemployment rises again to highest since 1999

 Hollande took power last May promising to halt a relentless

-rise in unemployment that has left one in four youths out of
+rise in unemployment which has left one in four youths out of

 work and vowing to restore France's industrial competitiveness.